Quantum-Accelerators/quacc/docs/src/user/advanced/jobflow.md

 For this example, let's consider a toy scenario where we wish to relax a bulk Cu structure, carve all possible slabs, and then run a new relaxation calculation on each slab.

 In Quacc, there are two types of recipes: 1) individual compute tasks that are functions; 2) workflows that are classes.
-Here, we are interested in importing a workflow, so it will be instantiated slightly differently from the prior examples.
-See the example below:
+Here, we are interested in importing a workflow, as demonstrated below:

 ```python
 import jobflow as jf